Driveway Sealcoating Cost in St. Helens: What Homeowners Are Paying in 2026

 2026 St. Helens Driveway Sealcoating Prices

-St. Helens pricing is slightly below inner Portland metro rates but benefits from access to Portland-area contractors along the Highway 30 corridor.
+St. Helens pricing has historically run slightly below inner Portland metro rates, benefiting from access to Portland-area contractors along the Highway 30 corridor.

 |---|---|---|